 Fiduciary funds' reporting focuses on net position and changes in net position.
-The only funds accounted for in this category by the Sheriff are custodial funds.
-The custodial funds account for assets held by the Sheriff as an agent for various taxing bodies (tax collections). collection and distribution of fines and costs, and inmate funds.
+These funds are used to account for assets held by the Sheriff in a trustee capacity or as an agent for individuals, private organizations, other governments and/or other funds.
+The Sheriff has both custodial funds and an OPEB Trust Fund.
+The custodial funds account for assets held by the Sheriff as an agent for various taxing bodies (tax collections), collection and distribution of fines and costs, and inmate funds while the OPEB Trust Fund accounts for funds established to pay for future post-employment benefits.

-These funds are custodial in nature, have an economic resources measurement focus, and use the accrual basis of accounting.
-In addition, the custodial funds are not available to support the Sheriff's operations.
+These funds have an economic resources measurement focus and use the accrual basis of accounting.
+In addition, these funds are not available to support the Sheriff's operations.